Friday, June 24, 2022

 Hikers looking for a longer outing can also continue from the Wycliff Butte to reach a second butte, Lone Pine hill.
 We did a loop, hiking to Wycliffe Butte first, continuing on to the second butte, and then returning straight along the fence line past the first butte.
 The loop was ~ 8.5 to 10 km long and took us a couple of hours.
 It's generally easy hiking.

-The trail to the second butte is generally easy to follow but I would recommend downloading the All Trails route to make sure you stay on trail.
+The trail to the second butte is easy to follow but I would recommend downloading the All Trails route to make sure you stay on trail.

 Lone Pine Hill, a second butte to visit beyond Wycliffe Butte